A marriage story. How much is too much to want?

-2020 IPPY Award Winner for Literary Fiction, 2020 NIEA Winner for General Fiction and Best Cover
+2020 NIEA Winner for General Fiction and Best Cover

-Nine weeks before their third anniversary, Cass wonders whether Ethan will ever give up the work he loves.
-And if he won’t, well, she will not repeat the life her parents had.
+But, nine weeks before their third anniversary, Cass is unsure whether Ethan will ever give up the work he loves.
 As the clock counts down, it doesn’t help that Singer, the artist-bartender, is always in Atlanta, and the enthralling Setara, the subject of Ethan’s most famous photograph, is also his business partner.

 Paperback includes a Reader's Guide, perfect for Book Clubs and all Lovers of Fiction:

 - This story of marriage will inspire discussions about feminist books, a person's sense of self, the question of whether or not to have a family, individual passions, romance versus love, romance inspired by lovers, missed anniversaries and marriage conflicts.

 - Features relatable characters with a sense of self, family dynamics and a journey through romance, love disapointment, secrets, conflict, passion, and danger.

 - A novel that’s perfect for lovers of fiction, romance stories, and feminist books

 Lovers of fiction and fans of feminist books like Writers & Lovers by Lily King, An American Marriage by Tayari Jones, Life Drawing by Robin Black you’re going to love Cynthia Newberry Martin’s novel Tidal Flats.